We first published this alert in March 2020 and we have updated it to reflect more recent developments

 Each attack will be different but there are many things that organisations can do to harden its defences including:

-- For remote access and remote control applications, using strong credentials, two-factor authentication where possible, and ensure the application itself is kept up-to-date.
+- For remote access and remote control applications, using strong credentials, multi-factor authentication (MFA) where possible, and ensuring the application itself is kept up-to-date.

 - Using anti-malware and antivirus software tools and services, and blacklisting malicious websites.